-The current worldwide economic weakness may negatively impact our revenues and operating performance into fiscal 2010 due to the impact on spending plans and employment levels of our customers and sales prospects.
-Throughout fiscal 2009, U.S. unemployment rates continued to rise, which impacted our broad customer base.
-Lost accounts have increased, and may continue to increase, as we continue to see a larger number of accounts going out of business or in financial distress.
+The current worldwide economic weakness may negatively impact our revenues and operating performance into fiscal 2011 due to the impact on spending plans and employment levels of our customers and sales prospects.
+Throughout fiscal 2010, U.S. unemployment rates remained high, which impacted our broad customer base.
+Lost accounts continue to be significant as our customers are impacted by challenging economic and business conditions.